swanson/swanson.github.com/README.md

 * talks/
 * static/

 All other directories and files are MIT Licensed.
-Font Awesome (font/) is licensed under SIL OFL 1.1 and MIT Licences and I claim no ownership.